-Angela Little is a screen composer and vocalist from Sydney, Australia.
-Her first big break into screen scoring was on Baz Luhrmann’s film “Australia” for which she co-composed Additional Music, which led to Angela’s nomination for an AFI (now AACTA) Award for Best Original Score in 2009, as well as several other national and international awards.
-Angela was also the singer and co-writer of the film’s love song, “By The Boab Tree”, which was the first song featured on the film’s end credits and was amongst 49 songs short-listed for an Academy Award for Best Original Song from a Motion Picture in 2009.
+Angela Little is a screen composer and vocalist originally from Sydney, Australia.
+Her first big break into screen scoring was on Baz Luhrmann’s film “Australia”, for which she composed additional music, leading to nominations for national and international awards.
+She was also the singer and co-writer of the film’s end-credit song, “By The Boab Tree”, which was short-listed for an Academy Award for Best Original Song from a Motion Picture in 2009.

 Angela’s music and distinctive vocals continued to appear in a range of high-profile film, television, and video game projects.
 In 2015 she featured as a vocal soloist on Marco Beltrami’s score for Alex Proyas-directed blockbuster “Gods of Egypt”, and she composed the music for feature documentary “Zach’s Ceremony”, which won numerous film festival awards before being nominated for a 2017 AACTA Award for Best Feature Documentary.

 In 2018, Angela relocated to Los Angeles to complete her Master of Music in Screen Scoring at the University of Southern California.
 As the top-ranked course applicant, Angela was awarded the Sandra and Alan Silvestri Scholarship by the university, and she was also the recipient of grants and awards from the Australia Council for the Arts, the Ian Potter Cultural Trust, the PPCA Performers’ Trust, the Australian American Association, the Australian Cultural Fund, and the AMP Tomorrow Fund.